-From Dan on April 9th, 2009 in Light Construction
+From Engineering on April 09, 2009 in Light Construction

 IKEA: that iconic superstore, the crowned (Swedish) prince of DIY, the apex of self-assembly.
 Walking into the IKEA warehouse is like strolling right into Home Remodeling for Dummies.
 You simply choose a table leg, now a table top, and…okay, grab your allen wrench and have a nice day.
 At IKEA you can get everything from bulk tea candles to a new kitchen; and all you need is a screwdriver (and wallet).